jackrugile/start-making-games/notes.md

 	- stops running when browser window/tab is not in focus
 - explain why animation through loop vs animation or transition
 - bang for your buck with playrate on audio
+- judge the end result before you even think about juding the code